-So if the CL traffic is sustained at a level greater than the configured-pre-emption-rate then 'unmarked' packet arrivals in excess of this rate (but not those below it) are pre-emption marked.
-However, a short burst of traffic at greater than the configured-pre-emption-rate (measured over the burst) may not trigger any pre-
+So if traffic in the specified real-time service class is sustained at a level greater than the configured-pre-emption-rate then 'nonpre-emption-marked' packet arrivals in excess of this rate are preemption marked, but those below it are not marked. ('Non-pre-emptionmarked' means 'either unmarked or admission marked'.)
+The reason is that if a packet finds insufficient tokens, then no tokens are removed from the token bucket, and also the packet is pre-emption marked.
+Note however that a short burst of traffic at greater than the configured-pre-emption-rate (measured over the burst) may not trigger any pre-emption marking, if the burst is sufficiently short that the token bucket doesn't run out of tokens.